Get the latest

 Supplemental Food Program

 The Commodity Supplemental Food Program (CSFP) is a federal program that provides a monthly box of nutritious USDA food to low-income seniors.
-The program is currently at capacity and there is a waitlist.
 For more information and eligibility requirements, click here (English).
 (In Chinese) (In Russian) (In Spanish) To access a calendar of CSFP food distribution sites (pdf), click here.

 What is CalFresh?